Esperanza International

-Esperanza International is a Christian-based not-for-profit organization that is devoted to helping poverty-stricken people of the Dominican Republic through finance, education, health, and spiritual programs.
-It is classified as a 501(c)(3) nonprofit organization in the State of Washington and non-governmental organization in the Dominican Republic.
+Esperanza is a Christian-based not-for-profit organization that is devoted to helping poverty-stricken people of the Dominican Republic through finance, education, health, and spiritual programs.
+It is classified as a 501(c)(3) nonprofit organization in the State of Washington, US, and as a non-governmental organization in the Dominican Republic.
 Its primary services are centered around its microfinance program, which provides small loans to impoverished families and business owners, to progress economic development and pull communities out of poverty.
 It was founded in 1995 by former Major League Baseball player Dave Valle and his wife Vicky.
 Esperanza is headquartered in Santo Domingo, has 10,000 associates in the Dominican Republic and Haiti, has distributed 200,000 loans, supported 200 schools, and provided access to clean water through 50 water projects.

 History

 Esperanza International ("esperanza" translates to "hope" in English) was first inspired in 1985 by a group of Dominican Republican children that organization founder and former Seattle Mariners catcher Dave Valle met while playing baseball in the Dominican Republic.
 Instead of approaching the professional baseball player for autographs like most adolescents in the United States do, the children were asking Valle and his wife for food.
 After buying food from a local vendor for the children, Valle recognized that he was only giving a temporary solution to a complex problem.
 He wanted to help these people get back on their feet by providing long-lasting solutions to help families and develop their communities.

-Esperanza was founded in Seattle, Washington in 1995 and began operations in the Dominican Republic in 1999.
+Esperanza was founded in Seattle, Washington, in 1995 and began operations in the Dominican Republic in 1999.
 Over time, the organization has grown to ten branch offices.
 In 2004, Esperanza partnered with Hope International to collaborate their financial capital missions.

 In 2006, it joined with Smiles for Life to host three dental clinics.
 In 2011, Esperanza and Edify partnered to create loan programs for Christian-based schools.
 After three years working in Haiti, the organization ended outreach operations in the country in January 2016.